-In the Department of Children and Families this class is accountable for directing staff engaged in the planning and development of programs in the Bureau of Child Welfare Services.
+In the Department of Children and Families this class is accountable for assisting in the administration of the programs and operations of the Bureau of Child Welfare Services.

 EXAMPLES OF DUTIES